 When to go: We travelled in June and it was a delicious warm high 20s, perfect for long days in the vines.

-Whilst it may not be as obvious a candidate for a Portuguese summer holiday as the Algarve, the Duoro Valley makes a wonderfully sumptuous family break (even if, unlike me, you don’t love the wine!).
+Whilst it may not be as obvious a candidate for a Portuguese summer holiday as the Algarve, the Douro Valley makes a wonderfully sumptuous family break (even if, unlike me, you don’t love the wine!).

 That Holiday Mum x